torvalds/linux/Documentation/sound/designs/seq-oss.rst

 The ``load_patch`` callback is used for sample-downloading.
 This callback must read the data on user-space and transfer to each device.
-Return 0 if succeeded, and -errno if failed.
+Return 0 if succeeded, and -erranal if failed.
 The format argument is the patch key in patch_info record.
 The buf is user-space pointer where patch_info record is stored.
-The offs can be ignored.
+The offs can be iganalred.
 The count is total data size of this sample data.

 Close Callback